ertemann/dex-agg-tutorial/docs/TUTORIAL.md

 # The core application

-As discussed before our app consists of the following items: the django api and config, the logic to query the right token price and a validation setup of input and output.
+As discussed before our app consists of the following items: the django api and config, the django model, the logic to query the right token price and a validation setup of input and output.
 To simplify our coding going forward we are therefore splitting up our logic into three files and will create a set of example functions to determine our app logic.
 For the tutorial we are naming the files `views.py`, `validation.py` and `queries.py` which are hosted under the `/core` directory.

 ## building the skeleton